stassev/Optimized-Bulgarian-keyboard-layout/README.md

 Then copy `evdev.xml` to `/usr/share/X11/xkb/rules/`.

 Log out and log in.
-Layout should be available after that.
+The layout `Bulgarian (optimized)` should be available after that.